bright/new-www/content/blog/managing-spring-boot-properties-after-version-2-4.md

 remaining files.
 Which one?
 It's non-deterministic.
 Let's avoid situations like this altogether.
 Any ambiguity is a potential risk hazard.
 And this is one is especially harmful since we might find out about our mistake when the app goes into production.

-<div class="notification">Contrary to what some people might assume, Spring Boot will not merge all tree config files from all the modules into a single file.
+Contrary to what some people might assume, Spring Boot will not merge all tree config files from all the modules into a single file.
-Only one version of the file will be used and the rest would be thrown away.</div>
+Only one version of the file will be used and the rest would be thrown away.

 One easy way out would be to define all properties in a single `application.yaml`.
 Not even creating dedicated yaml files per module.
 But we have those modules for a reason, most likely our intention was to keep all the logic encapsulated.
 So why we should spread module-specific properties outside?